Gravitationally localized states of two neutral fermions interacting with a Higgs field: Mass-scale separation

+Although it is clear from the above analysis that the observed mass-scale separation is driven primarily by an increase in the fermion-Higgs coupling strength, the precise mechanism through which this is achieved remains unclear.
+In particular, we can provide no satisfactory answer as to why the ADM mass of states at strong coupling does not increase in proportion to the constituent fermion mass.
+Some progress can be made, however, by expressing the ADM mass using the Komar integral \cite{WaldGR}, which reduces to:

-For states with large $\mu$, the Higgs field is initially negative (due to the strong fermion tilt), and hence the first term in the integral switches sign between the inner and outer regions of the fermion source.
+For states with large values of $\mu$, the Higgs field is initially negative due to the strong fermion tilt (see Fig.~\ref{figIndividualSolns}), and hence the first term in the integral switches sign between the inner and outer regions of the fermion source.
 Its overall contribution is therefore negligible, and thus the large value of $\mu$ does not directly affect the ADM mass.

-This is not a complete explanation, however, since we would expect the fermion energy $\omega$ also to scale with the fermion mass.
+This is not a complete explanation since we would expect the fermion energy $\omega$ also to scale with the fermion mass.
 Instead, we find the reverse is true; $\omega$ tends to be lower for states in which the fermion mass is large.
 Without knowing what precisely affects the value of $\omega$, it is difficult to put forward an explanation for this.
 One suggestion may be that the change in the fermion density profiles (itself a consequence of the strong fermion-Higgs coupling) prevents $\omega$ from increasing.
-Also potentially related is an observed disparity between the radial decay scales of the fermion and Higgs fields, with these coinciding at precisely $\xi=2$.
-The link between this and the value of $\omega$, however, is not obvious.
+Also potentially related is the observed disparity between the radial decay scales of the fermion and Higgs fields (see ref.\ \cite{Leith2022thesis} for details), which occurs only for $\xi<2$.
+The link between this and the value of $\omega$, however, is not clear.